johejo/awsmfa/README.md

 # awsmfa

-A simple tool to update session token for aws cli mfa authentication.
+A simple tool to update session token for aws cli MFA.

 ## Simple Usage